jondeaves/venom/README.md

 ## Development

 - Requires [NodeJS](https://nodejs.org/), recommend at least the latest LTS version.
+- Requires [Yarn](https://classic.yarnpkg.com/lang/en/), recommend latest stable 1.x
-- Run `yarn` or `npm install` to install dependencies
+- Run `yarn` to install dependencies

 ### Environment Variables

-At a minimum you need to provide the Discord bots Token, which can be found on the Bot tab of a Discord application.
+At a minimum you need to provide the Discord bots Token (which can be found on the Bot tab of a Discord application), MONGODB_URI and MONGODB_DB_NAME values.
 See table below for possible values.

 | key | description | example |
 |-------------------|-------------|---------|